 Complications

 A T1D diagnosis is carried like a burden.
-The disease demands meticulous calculations, regular insulin injections, and constant monitoring to ensure a patient is spending as much “time-in-range” as possible.
-Time-in-range measures whether blood glucose levels taken throughout the day are as close to normal as possible (in-range) or too high or low (out-of-range).
+The disease demands meticulous calculations, regular insulin injections, and constant monitoring to ensure a patient spends as much 'time-in-range' (TIR) as possible.
+TIR measures whether blood glucose levels taken throughout the day are as close to normal as possible (in-range) or too high or low (out-of-range).

-The smaller amount of time spent in-range of the target blood glucose level, the higher the risk for long-term complications.
-Time-in-range goals vary depending on the individual, though it is advised to spend as much time in-range as possible to decrease the risk of complications.
+The less time spent in-range of the target blood glucose level, the higher the risk for long-term complications.
+TIR goals vary depending on the individual, though it is advised to spend as much time-in-range as possible to decrease the risk of complications.
 In a 2018 study published in Diabetes Care, it was found that every 10% (2.4 hours) spent out-of-range, increases the risk of developing diabetic neuropathy by 64%.

 Common Complications